 Notably, self-defense can’t apply if you’re doing something illegal.
 For example, if you break into a house and the homeowner is threatening to hit you if you don’t leave, you can’t legally throw a punch at the homeowner to protect yourself.

-Fortunately, lawyers have enough experience in the field that they typically will have a good idea of whether a self-defense argument will work in your case.
+Fortunately, lawyers in St. Petersburg and the Tampa Bay area have enough experience in the field that they typically will have a good idea of whether a self-defense argument will work in your case.
 If you want the strongest and most detailed defense possible, always be honest with your attorney.

 Under many circumstances, Florida allows citizens to use non-lethal force to defend their property.
 For instance, threatening someone with a gun would typically fit the definition of assault.
 But if someone attempts to carjack you and you threaten them with a gun, you’re very unlikely to be convicted of assault.